Alabama Mortgage Broker Bond: A Comprehensive Guide

 At a Glance:

-- Average Cost: Between 0.5% to 5% of the bond amount per year based on the broker’s credit
+- Lowest Cost: $125 per year or $13 per month based on the broker’s credit

 - Bond Amount: Determined by the dollar volume of loans closed in the previous calendar year:

-- Who Needs It: All individuals and business entities seeking to obtain a mortgage brokers license in the State of Alabama
+- Who Needs It: All individuals and business entities seeking to obtain a mortgage broker license in the State of Alabama

 - Purpose: To ensure the public will receive compensation for any damages should the mortgage broker fail to comply with licensing law